samuk/awesome-reticulum/README.md

 * [BeechatNetworkSystemsLtd / Reticulum-rs](https://github.com/BeechatNetworkSystemsLtd/Reticulum-rs) - Reticulum Networking Stack implementation written in Rust.
 * [Networks / Reticulum-Go](https://git.quad4.io/Networks/Reticulum-Go) - A Go implementation of the Reticulum Network Stack.
 * [sergst83 / reticulum-network-stack](https://github.com/sergst83/reticulum-network-stack) - An implementation of Reticulum network stack in Java.
+* [int32 / reticulum_ex](https://codeberg.org/int32/reticulum_ex) - An implementation of the Reticulum Network Stack in elixir.
+This implementation is a work in progress and is definitely not ready for day to day use.

 ## Node Firmware